Lillian1228/Data-Science-Nuggets/GraphML/class_notes/Graph Neural Network.md

     <img src="src/2.1.20.png" width="500">

+    - Over-smoothing problem:

+    Intuitively, the number of layers tells us how far you can see from a target node in a network.
+Usually we pick the number of layers approximately equal to the diameter of the graph (max distance between two nodes) to prevent from over-smoothing problem.
+If a GNN is too deep, we will fail to differentiate the nodes due to similar aggregated embeddings.
+This is very different from other types of neural networks where the layers are not bound.

-- Neighborhood Aggreagation: Key distinctions are in how different approaches aggregate info across the layers.
+- Neighborhood Aggregation: Key distinctions are in how different approaches aggregate info across the layers.

     Basic approach: average info from neighbors and apply a neural network.

     <img src="src/2.1.21.png" width="500">

+    Above defines one layer of GNN, which requires message passing computation in forward() as below:

+    - Get the target node's own embedding and its neighbors' avg  embeddings from prior layer
+    - Apply linear transformations (encoding) on both
+    - Sum the linear transformed outputs
+    - Apply non-linear function at the end

     The invariance and equivariance properties for a GCN:
     - Given a node, the GCN that computes its embedding is permutation invariant.
+Why?
+      - shared NN weights
+      - sum/avg as the aggregation method

     <img src="src/2.1.22.png" width="500">

     - Considering all nodes in a graph, GCN computation is permutation equivariant.

     <img src="src/2.1.23.png" width="500">

+    Above two properties ensure we can get reliable embeddings for a given node, regardless of the node orderings.

 - Training the Model: Model Parameters